Mature Masculine

 Infidel

-He dismisses the spiritual as superstition.
-He reduces the sacred to psychology.
-He treats mystery as a problem to be solved.
+He considers spirituality irrational.
+He reduces the sacred to psychology and treats mystery as a problem to be solved.
 He believes only in what can be measured and mastered.
-He's lost touch with wonder, awe, and the divine.

 Infidel Declarations